Eemeliri/emerald_stuff/README.md

 * Use L and R to swap to Alolan form and back in the Pokedex
 * Use L and R to change time of day in the Pokedex area screen
 * Change Pokemon moves from the party menu
+* No need to water berry trees on rainy routes (Credit: BuffelSalt)

 ### Other Changes
 * [**Overworld expansion**](https://github.com/ghoulslash/pokeemerald/tree/overworld-expansion)